Edward Nelson, 5th Earl Nelson

-Edward Nelson was a Lieutenant in the 3rd Battalion the Wiltshire Regiment with whom he served on the Nile Expedition of 1885–86.
+Edward Nelson was a Lieutenant in the Royal Wiltshire Militia (later the 3rd (Reserve) Battalion, Wiltshire Regiment with whom he served on the Nile Expedition of 1885–86.

 During the Second World War, the North and South Wings of Trafalgar Park were occupied by tenants with Thomas, 4th Earl Nelson, and Edward Agar Nelson living in the main house.
 He inherited Trafalgar Park in 1947 and sold it in 1948 as a result of the loss of the government pension attached to his title and Death Duties imposed on the estate following the death of his brother.

 Lord Nelson died in London in January 1951 aged 90, and on his death the title passed to his son Albert Nelson.
 Edward had only been Earl Nelson for three years and four months exactly at the time of his death.
-He is buried in Godlingston Cemetery in Swanage in Dorset.